groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vss-to-pptx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSS"
+        - icon: "far fa-file-alt"
           title: " About VSS File Format"
           content: |
-            VSS are stencil files created with Microsoft Visio 2007 and earlier.
-A relatively new file format is .VSSX that was introduced with Microsoft Visio 2013.
-Stencil files provide drawing objects that can be included in a .VSD Visio drawing.
-Microsoft Visio itself is known for creating drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-It also has rich conversion features of Visio documents to other file formats such as PNG, BMP, PDF and others.
-Visio is available for both Windows and Mac OS.
+            VSS is stencil files created with Microsoft Visio 2007 and earlier.
+A relatively new file format is VSSX that was introduced with Microsoft Visio 2013.
+Stencil files provide drawing objects that can be included in a VSD Visio drawing.
+Microsoft Visio is used for creating drawing elements such as a collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vss/"

     format:
         # format loop
-        - icon: "far fa-file-PPTX"
+        - icon: "far fa-file-powerpoint"
           title: " About PPTX File Format"
           content: |
             Files with PPTX extension are presentation files created with popular Microsoft PowerPoint application.
 Unlike the previous version of presentation file format PPT which was binary, the PPTX format is based on the Microsoft PowerPoint open XML presentation file format.
 A presentation file is a collection of slides where each slide can comprise of text, images, formatting, animations, and other media.
-These slides are presented to audience in the form of slideshows with custom presentation settings.

           link: "https://docs.fileformat.com/presentation/pptx/"